 No State Income Tax Equals More Money

-Nevada tax rates and benefits are a large draw for why 5000 people a month relocate to Southern Nevada.
-Even though Nevada’s cost of living is said to be 4% higher than the national average, don’t believe it!
+Las Vegas tax rates and Nevada tax benefits are what draw many of the 5000 people a month who relocate to the Las Vegas Valley.
+Even though the cost of living in Nevada is said to be 4% higher than the national average, don’t believe it!
 Nevada is still more affordable than most of the country.
 The numbers are skewed because Las Vegas numbers include The Las Vegas Strip and tourist pricing.

 Nevada and the Las Vegas Valley have reasonable utility costs and affordable housing.
-But it’s the tax structure that pushes Nevada to the top of the “Best Place To Live” list.
+But it’s definitely the tax structure that pushes Nevada to the top of the “Best Place To Live” list.
 Because tourists contribute greatly to the state’s coffers, residents save money.
 Room tax makes us smile.

 The biggest benefit of living in Nevada is the lack of a Nevada State Tax.
-Nevada is one of 6 states with no state income tax which means that most relocating residents a tax benefit of up to 24% depending on the state they are leaving’s state tax.
-Las Vegas has the Clark County sales tax rate and the property tax depends on where you live in the Las Vegas Valley, but the difference is minimal.
+Nevada is one of 6 states with no state income tax which means that most relocating residents receive a tax benefit of up to 24% depending on the state they are leaving’s the state income tax.
+Las Vegas has the Clark County sales tax rate of between 8-5% – 8.75%.
+Property tax depends on where you live in the Las Vegas Valley, but the difference is minimal.

 Specific Nevada Tax Benefits